-CF = Summer Peak Coincidence Factor approximating percent of EE Performance Hours device is in use

-The inputs to these calculations are based on assumptions and observations over very limited periods and generally rely on data that is significantly out of date.
-Many EE Providers rely on usage assumptions from industry publications rather than from primary data collected from measurements of their own customers.
-A commonly referenced document in supporting Measurement & Verification reports is the Maryland/Mid-Atlantic Technical Reference Manual (TRM) facilitated and managed by Northeast Energy Efficiency Partnerships, a 501 (c)(3) non-profit organization funded by various advocacy groups and the federal government.
-124 125 While this manual focuses on a geographic region included in PJM's service territory, EE Providers can and do use assumptions based on installations in locations outside of PJM's service territory.
+CF = Summer Peak Coincidence Factor approximating percent of EE Performance Hours device is in use rather than from primary data collected from measurements of their own customers.
+A commonly referenced document in supporting Measurement & Verification reports is the Maryland/Mid-Atlantic Technical Reference Manual (TRM) facilitated and managed by Northeast Energy Efficiency Partnerships, a 501 (c)(3) non-profit organization funded by various advocacy groups and the federal government.119 120 While this manual focuses on a geographic region included in PJM's service territory, EE Providers can and do use assumptions based on installations in locations outside of PJM's service territory.
 The technical reference manuals (TRM) referenced by EE Providers are generally significantly outdated and therefore cannot reasonably be used to define the actual current baseline conditions that should be used for valuation of projects.
 Given the development cycle, the data underlying the TRM lags the publishing date by several years.
 Of TRMs frequently referenced by EE Providers, the Maryland/Mid-Atlantic TRM was published in 2020, the Pennsylvania TRM in 2021 and the Ohio TRM in 2019.
-The Pennsylvania PUC updates and approves its TRM on a 5-year cycle.
-126 As a result, for the normal three year capacity market timing, a three year old TRM, relying on data from as much as five years prior to publication, is used to estimate savings for at least four years into the future.
+The Pennsylvania PUC updates and approves its TRM on a 5-year cycle.121 As a result, for the normal three year capacity market timing, a three year old TRM, relying on data from as much as five years prior to publication, is used to estimate savings for at least four years into the future.
 As a result, in the fourth year of the EE resource, its purported savings will be based on data from 15 years earlier.
 That is not a reasonable basis for calculating savings.
-Table 6-38 shows the current publishing dates of TRMs frequently referenced in M&V reporting submitted to PJM.
+Table 6-36 shows the current publishing dates of TRMs frequently referenced in M&V reporting submitted to PJM.
 In addition to Technical Reference Manuals, other studies and references are cited in EE M&V Plans and Reports.
 These citations are likewise used to justify the claimed benefits and savings attributed to Energy Efficiency projects.
 These materials, as with the TRMs, are often several years out of date and commonly 10 years old and in some cases older.